TWA Flight 106

-Trans World Airlines Flight 106 was a scheduled passenger flight from Phoenix, Arizona to Chicago, Illinois, in the United States.
-On November 27, 1971, the Boeing 727 servicing the flight was hijacked by three armed and wanted men at Albuquerque International Sunport in Albuquerque, New Mexico, USA and flown to Havana, Cuba.
+Trans World Airlines Flight 106 was a scheduled passenger flight from Phoenix, Arizona, to Chicago, Illinois, in the United States.
+On November 27, 1971, the Boeing 727 servicing the flight was hijacked by three armed and wanted men at Albuquerque International Sunport in Albuquerque, New Mexico, and flown to Havana, Cuba.

 Aircraft and crew

-The aircraft chosen for TWA Flight 106 on November 27 was a Boeing 727 with a registration of N854TW.
-The crew members of Flight 106 were all from Kansas City.
+The aircraft that operated the incident flight was a Boeing 727-100, registered as N854TW.
+The crew members of Flight 106 were all from Kansas City, Missouri.
 They were Captain John B. McGhee, First Officer Robert M. Clark, and Flight Engineer John M. McFarland.
-The flight attendants were Diane Barrios, Elizabeth Caubre, and Shirley Ann Harrell.
+There were also three flight attendants.
 Forty-five passengers were aboard the aircraft.